 Where it gets interesting is that some motorists misbehave and act like motorcyclists and bicyclists are a nuisance.
-Road ragers have even been known to run cyclists off the road.
+Road ragers have been known to run cyclists off the road.

 Sometimes road rage plays a role in this aggressive recklessness.
-And of course, cyclists too must abide by the rules of the road.
+And of course, cyclists, too, must abide by the rules of the road.

 Albeit, some sections in the Vehicle Code apply differently to bicycle riders and bicyclists when compared to passenger car regulations.

 Take, for example, bicycle accidents.
 The California Vehicle Code mandates that autos maintain a 3-foot buffer zone space between the larger motorized conveyance and the bicycle rider.
-The idea here is to grant the cyclist some legal protection on the books.
+The idea here is to grant the cyclist some legal protections on the books.

 In Orange, as in other towns across the United States, all people are counted upon to follow the written and unwritten code of conduct and civility.

-So for example, a pedestrian crossing the street is expected to look both ways before crossing.
+So, for example, a pedestrian crossing the street is expected to look both ways before crossing.
 Similarly, bicycle riders may be scoffed at during the liability stage of their court case for things like: